JasonKleban/hilie-ts/README.md

 - `src/lib/features.ts` implements feature primitives and exposes `segmentFeatures` and `boundaryFeatures` arrays used by the decoders.
 - `src/lib/viterbi.ts` implements core DP routines and supporting helpers (emission, transition scoring, enumerate states).
-- `src/lib/utils.ts` contains small utility helpers like `naiveSpanGenerator` used in tests and demos.
+- `src/lib/utils.ts` contains small utility helpers like `naiveSpanGenerator` and a more flexible `spanGenerator` used in tests and demos.

+**`spanGenerator`**
+- A more robust span proposal function that:
+  - Splits lines by common delimiters (pipes, commas, semicolons, tabs, or runs of spaces) by default
+  - Produces token n-gram spans (up to a configurable window size)
+  - Falls back to word token spans if no delimiters are found
+- Use by replacing calls to `naiveSpanGenerator(lines)` with `spanGenerator(lines, { /* options */ })` where options are optional.
 - `src/index.ts` re-exports the public API for convenience.

 ## Quick usage